How tariffs, trade war fears roil U.S. financial markets

 In and of themselves, the steel and aluminum tariffs are seen by market strategists as having limited overall impact.
 But the prospect of the tariffs has weighed on shares of specific industries, such as machinery companies and automakers, because of the potential to raise their costs.

 One reaction from investors has been to move into U.S. small-cap stocks that are more domestically focused.
 Since Feb.
-28, the day before Trump's initial tariff announcement, the small-cap Russell 2000 has climbed about 4 percent compared with a nearly 1 percent rise for the S&P 500, the large-cap benchmark index peppered with multi-national companies.
+28, the day before Trump's initial tariff announcement, the small-cap Russell 2000 <.RUT> has climbed about 4 percent compared with a nearly 1 percent rise for the S&P 500 <.SPX>, the large-cap benchmark index peppered with multi-national companies.

 DOLLAR